SunXQlab/PROB/README.md

 # PROB
-pseudotemporal progression-based Bayesian method for inferring GRNs from cross-sectional clinical transcriptomic data
+Latent-temporal progression-based Bayesian method for inferring GRNs from cross-sectional clinical transcriptomic data

 PROB contains two main functions, ‘Progression_Inferrence’ (for inferring pseudotemporal progression) and ‘ODE_BayesianLasso’ (for inferring ODE network using Bayessian Lasso).
-The visualization module of PROB enables the users to plot pseudotemporal progression trajectory and to plot pseudotemporal expression of the selected genes.
+The visualization module of PROB enables the users to plot latent-temporal progression trajectory and to plot temporal expression of the selected genes.
 In addition, the prior network information can be incorporated into function ‘ODE_BayesianLasso’ when PROB is applied to large scale network reconstruction.

 ## Functions